PRACTICE AREAS

 retaliation for raising complaints about illegal harassment, discrimination, and/or when they are retaliated against for bringing forward wage and hour complaints.

-Misclassification and Unpaid Overtime Class and PAGA Actions (California)
+Unpaid Overtime and Misclassification Class Actions / PAGA (California)

 In California, employers must properly classify workers as employees and pay them on a W-2 basis, and cannot misclassify workers as independent contractors to avoid having to comply with the Labor Code.
 Under PAGA, substantial penalties can be sought against companies that misclassify workers and contractors.
 In addition, employers in California must pay daily overtime to their employees after 8 hours of work at a rate of 1.5 times the employee’s regular rate of pay.
 Under both California and federal law, employers must pay weekly overtime for all hours worked by employees over 40 hours per week.